-After an exceptionally wet winter, spring started slightly drier with below average rainfall during October recorded for most parts of QLD's summer cropping region.
-Conversely, most parts in SWQ and NNSW, recorded average to above average rainfall during that period.
+After an exceptionally dry winter, spring started slightly wetter with above average rainfall during October recorded for most parts of QLD's & NNSW summer cropping regions.
+However, rainfall during the last 6 months was very much below average across the entire NEAUS cropping region.
 Currently, estimated stored soil moisture levels (simulated through winter fallow using APSIM) varied across the summer cropping region.
-Most areas of CQ region have soil water recharge levels close to or slightly above 50% of the total plant available soil water capacity (50% to 70%), while most areas in SWQ and NNSW have recharged to above 3⁄4 (>75%) of the available soil moisture profile levels.
-Conversely, most areas in SEQ have only recharged to around 50% of the total water holding capacity of mostly deeper soil moisture profile soils (Map 2).
-Although some very early plantings occurred in some southern parts of the summer grains region, widespread above average rainfall is needed over the next couple of months to induce good planting opportunities across the entire summer cropping region.
-The recent pattern of the SOI i.e. "rapidly falling" for the Sept-Oct period, indicates a highly scattered pattern and slightly reduced chance of receiving above average rainfall for most of the summer grains cropping region over the next 3-months (www.longpaddock.qld.gov.au).
-ENSO remains in a near "neutral" range with most of the sea surface temperatures (SSTs) in the central tropical Pacific Ocean cooled and SOI returned correspondingly the to near zero values (http://www.bom.gov.au/climate/enso/tracker/).
-Note: this outlook is only applicable to a winter (short) fallow period.
+Most areas of CQ region have soil water recharge levels close to or slightly above 50% of the total plant available soil water capacity (50% to 60%), while most areas in southern QLD and NNSW have recharged only to less than one-third (30%) of the available soil moisture capacity (Map 2).
+Although some early plantings are underway in some southern parts of the summer grains region, widespread above average rainfall is needed over the next couple of months to induce good planting opportunities across the entire summer cropping region.
+The recent pattern of the SOI i.e. "consistently positive" for the Sept-Oct period, indicates an increased chance of receiving above average rainfall for most of the summer grains cropping region over the next 3-months (www.longpaddock.gld.gov.au).
+Note: this outlook is only applicable to a winter fallow period (~7 month period).